 Steel is manufactured by two production routes (BOS and EAF), which together comprise a single global system of supply to meet world demand.
 Both production routes include a significant recycled content, the average of which is 60% for structural steel used in the UK (WRAP).

-Energy consumption and carbon dioxide emissions from European steelmaking have been reduced by 50% and 60% respectively over the past 40 years and work is underway to reduce this further via the ULCOS project.
+Energy consumption and carbon dioxide emissions from European steelmaking have been reduced by 50% and 60% respectively over the past 40 years.

 By-products from iron and steel-making, including sludges, slags and dust, are beneficially used by the construction industry in a range of products including roadstone, lightweight aggregate and as cementitious material used as a substitute for Portland cement.
 Tata Steel and British Steel, the major steel producers in the UK, recycle or reuse over 90% of their process residues.